The M4PW Philosophy

 Many of us engage with the the world of creativity asking questions.
 These questions may be simple ones like What am I supposed to do with my life?
 The Lifeline Teachings and the visioning process presented in Meditation for a Practical World was born out of curiosity for how creativity works for everyone and how to shift the experience for those whose lives seem so broken.

-If this is something that interest you, an introduction to The Lifeline Teachings.
+If this is something that interest you, click here for an introduction to The Lifeline Teachings.
 But please consider that the integration of this philosophical vantage point is not necessary for the M4PW practice to work for you.
 The practice delivers a set of skills that will support you as you create through any belief you choose to incorporate.

 M4PW and the Intersection of Beliefs